-> Documents are available from anywhere, and security and compliance are safeguarded.
+Documents are available from anywhere, and security and compliance are safeguarded.
 Even mobile users have access to all necessary data, allowing multiple employees to access the same document in parallel.
-In addition, with robust audit logging and analytics capabilities, organizations have a record of who accessed, changed or removed documents and when.
+In addition, with robust audit logging and analytics capabilities, organisations have a record of who accessed, changed or removed documents and when.

 These document management capabilities are enhanced by digital workflow automation.
-Digital workflow enables an organization to establish predictable, repeatable, measurable processes that remove the need for manual data entry and eliminate the possibility of losing information.
+Digital workflow enables an organisation to establish predictable, repeatable, measurable processes that remove the need for manual data entry and eliminate the possibility of losing information.

 The term “document management system” (DMS) is often used interchangeably with “enterprise content management,” but this usage is misleading.